Help and Support FAQs

 The Library Store team can provide items held in a number of restricted access stores on- and off-site.
 These stores hold the less-frequently consulted material.

-If you have ordered a Store item, a confirmation email will inform you if the item is to be collected from Lending Support Desk or the University Archive and Record Centre.
+If you have ordered a Store item, a confirmation email will inform you where to go in the Main Library to collect your item.

 For more information visit our store retrieval page.